TheDataAnalyst-RITU/geo-experiment-incrementality/README.md

 ## License

 Free to use, fork, adapt, or share.
-If this helped you understand geo experiments or land an interview, I'd love to hear about it.